 In my experience, it’s true that 10 miles outside RI, no one knows our delicacies.
 Thanks for the lovely web article.

 Allan Bailey sent the following comments:

-Originally from Rhode Island, I grew up on coffee milk and still can't drink a glass of milk without a dash of syrup.
+Originally from Rhode Island, I grew up on coffee milk and still can not drink a glass of milk without a dash of syrup.
 I have found coffee syrup in supermarkets in New Jersey and North Carolina.

 Emily Fekete sent the following comments:

 I love your food website!!
 However, I was reading the entry on coffee milk and you claim that the only place in the world where it is found is in Rhode Island.
 This is false!
 Coffee milk is all over New Hampshire.
 You can buy it from convenience stores just like you would chocolate or strawberry milk.
 Just thought I’d give you a heads up!

 Ann McCormick Ganly of Rhode Island sent the following comments: